CortoMaltese3/MaritimeMetricsAPI/README.md

 - **Data Filtering**: Filter invalid data, including outliers, missing values, and incorrect geocoordinates.
 - **Reporting**: Report invalid data and produce suggestions.

+## Dependencies

+The application requires reading data from a CSV file.
+The path to this CSV file is configurable via the `CSV_PATH` parameter in the `config.py` file.
+The default dataset is the `data/vessel_data.csv`

 ## Setup and Running the Application

 ### For Developers

 1. **Clone the Repository**:
    ```sh
    git clone https://github.com/CortoMaltese3/MaritimeMetricsAPI.git